av-pavlov/vscode-docs/docs/cpp/cpp-config-mingw.md

 Next, we'll configure VS Code to launch gdb when we press *F5* to debug the program.
 Note that the program name `helloworld.exe` matches what we specified in `tasks.json`.
 You will need to adjust your `miDebuggerPath` value to exactly match the path to your Mingw-w64 installation.

 By default, the C++ extension adds a breakpoint to the first line of `main`.
 The `stopAtEntry` value is set to `true` to cause the debugger to stop on that breakpoint.
-You can set this to `false` if you prefer tto ignore it.
+You can set this to `false` if you prefer to ignore it.

 Your complete `launch.json` file should look something like this: